GDWired/GDMosquitto/README.md

 	_mqtt_client.loop_forever(0)
 ```
 However, the behavior on Windows is not exactly the same.
 If QoS 0 is used, there are some lost packets (it's ok with QoS 1).

+About export on Android:
+ - Mosquitto build is OK
+ - GDMosquitto build OK
+ - APK/AAB build OK
+ - Runtime KO (on emulator, the application is open but no GDNative call works)

 Methods not implemented
  - opts_set (I have implemented set_protocol_version for the protocol version, but I don't know how to implement set_ssl_ctx, if someone needs it, I will ask)